 Tip #3 Cook in advance.
 It’s easy to have the makings of a meal or two on hand by maintaining the right mix of staples.
 Prepare some dishes in advance to relieve any pressure of cooking during the busy week.
 Batch-cook recipes that you love.
 Freeze extra portions for later.

 Tip #4 Make meal prepping fun and pleasurable!
 Enlist the help of family and friends, or get the kids involved.
 This completes the job faster and makes it more enjoyable.
 Prepping and cooking doesn’t have to be boring.
 Have your favourite tunes on your playlist ready, catch up on TV shows, listen to a podcast, or catch up with a friend on speakerphone.

 Tip #5 Don’t give up.
-Meal planning is a path to good health.
-If you’re not used to cooking, it may seem tedious or even difficult at first.
-Cooking improves with practice.
+If you’re not used to cooking, meal planning may seem tedious or even difficult at first.
+The cooking improves with practice.
+Meal planning teaches you organizational, culinary, and budgeting skills that are invaluable to a healthy diet.
 You will get into a groove, becoming faster and more efficient.